surveysolutions/docs/readme.md

 - clone the repository locally.

 - download Hugo from [here](https://github.com/gohugoio/hugo/releases) - this is a single binary without *any* dependencies.
+Currently we build the site with [0.70.0 version for Windows 64bit](https://github.com/gohugoio/hugo/releases/download/v0.70.0/hugo_0.70.0_Windows-64bit.zip)

 - create a new article by simply adding new file (with .md extension) to the appropriate section